yigitozgumus/yigitozgumus.github.io_archived/_posts/2019-04-20-anomaly-detection-using-bigans.md

 ---
+title: "Anomaly Detection using GAN's"
 permalik: /posts/:title
 excerpt: "My thoughts about anomaly detection using GAN's"
-tags: blog anomaly-detection gan bigan generative-models
 categories: blog
 header:
   overlay_image: "./../assets/images/home/post_header_teaser.jpg"
 toc: true
 toc_icon: "cog"
 classes: wide
+tags:
+  - blog
+  - anomaly detection
+  - gan
+  - bigan
+  - generative models
 ---

 In this post I will explain the architecture of the bigan and how can it be used for the anomaly detection problem.
 The